CONSTRUCTION GUIDE

 What voltage is used on construction sites in the UK?

-Portable hand tools and handlamps on UK construction sites are supplied at 110 V reduced low voltage (RLV) — a 55-0-55 V centre-tapped-earth arrangement, so no live conductor exceeds 55 V to earth.
-BS 7671 Section 704 requires every socket-outlet circuit rated up to and including 32 A to be protected by reduced low voltage, by automatic disconnection with 30 mA RCD additional protection, or by electrical separation (Reg 704.410.3.10).
-Site installations also follow BS 7375 and need periodic inspection, commonly every 3 months.
+Portable hand tools and handlamps on UK construction sites are supplied at 110 V reduced low voltage — a 55-0-55 V centre-tapped-earth arrangement, so no live conductor sits more than 55 V above earth (BS 7671 Reg 411.8.1.2).
+Reg 704.410.3.10 requires every socket-outlet circuit rated up to and including 32 A to be protected by reduced low voltage, by automatic disconnection with a 30 mA RCD to Reg 415.1.1, by electrical separation, or by SELV/PELV.
+Site installations also follow BS 7375:2010 and are commonly inspected every 3 months.

 1,000+